 Check availability and book online or contact Andrew on 07836 262222 or 'email@example.com' for help with any questions.

-Once utilitarian Edwardian offices and a 'Mess Room' for Customs & Excise 'Rummaging Officers' have been restored and refitted to create an exceptional home.
+Once utilitarian Edwardian offices and a 'Mess Room' for Customs & Excise 'Rummaging Officers' have been restored and refitted to create an exceptional London home.

-The exceptional quality of the interior finishes, equipment, furniture and artwork, and spacious external wooden decks, all with London's classic postcard view of Tower Bridge, make staying on board The Harpy a truly memorable experience.
+The exceptional quality of interior finishes, equipment, furniture and artwork, and spacious external wooden decks, all with London's spectacular classic postcard view of Tower Bridge, make staying on board The Harpy a truly memorable experience.

 The reviews from people who have stayed speak for themselves.
 They are on this site, on 'The Harpy Houseboat' Facebook page, on Google and Airbnb.
 Each of the many reviews are 5 stars.
 Many bookings are from returning guests.